-In 2006, the administration brought in another consultant—McLean, Virginia-based Booz Allen.
-Booz’s report, like the two from McKinsey, has not been made public, but an article called “The Library Rebooted,” in Strategy+Business, Booz’s managment magazine, gives a sense of what the advice must have looked like.
+In 2006, the administration brought in another consultant—McLean, Virginia–based Booz Allen.
+Booz’s report, like the two from McKinsey, has not been made public, but an article called “The Library Rebooted” in Strategy+Business, Booz’s management magazine, gives a sense of what the advice must have looked like.
 In a section titled “Expand the Metrics,” the Booz authors write: “Libraries will have to introduce new metrics to measure staff performance.
-There may be some resistance to this, especially if the library’s staff is conditioned to think of what it does as a government service that isn’t in jeopardy, that could never be in jeopardy, and that doesn’t operate in a changing ‘marketplace’.
+There may be some resistance to this, especially if the library’s staff is conditioned to think of what it does as a government service that isn’t in jeopardy, that could never be in jeopardy, and that doesn’t operate in a changing ‘marketplace.’
 But in the bigger context of changes, this resistance to measurement should be easy to surmount.”
 Another hint about Booz’s advice comes from a chart a former staff member included in a presentation.
-The chart shows a sharp decline in the use of physical collections at the research facilities:
+The chart on the following page shows a sharp decline in the use of physical collections at the research facilities.

 The steep decline in 1998 and 1999 was likely caused by the renovations at the main building and the Library for the Performing Arts, which at times made it inconvenient to use those resources.
 But the equally unmistakable decline from 2001 to 2006 could not be wished away.
 The internet had arrived.
 More and more resources had become available to researchers from the comfort of their homes, whether through free online databases, pirated digital editions, or the used book market, which had become mind-bogglingly quick and easy to navigate as early as 2000.